Meet The WHCA Team

 Ryan Tully – Operations Coordinator

-Hello my name is Ryan Tully and I am the Production & Facilities Coordinator here at WHCA.
+Hello my name is Ryan Tully and I am the Operations Coordinator here at WHCA.
 I grew up in Whitman and graduated from Whitman-Hanson High school.
 In high school I was part of the AV club and school news team.
 Being a part of these groups sparked my interest in pursuing a career in video production.
 After High School I attended the New England Institute of Technology in Rhode Island where I received a bachelor’s degree in the digital recording arts.
 Through many years of building experience in the video field, performing jobs ranging from sports videographer to hotel AV technician, I received the opportunity to work for my home town’s PEG station.
 I started in April of 2017 as a studio technician and have recently been promoted to Production & Facilities Coordinator.
 I grew up watching public access in Whitman and loved the content the former director Steve Roy produced.
-It is exciting to be working here and carrying on that legacy, while also progressing forward into the future of public access under the guidance of WHCA’s current Executive Director; Eric Dresser.
+It is exciting to be working here and carrying on that legacy, while also progressing forward into the future of public access under the guidance of WHCA’s Executive Director; Eric Dresser.